-I know many photographers will say it’s better to find your own compositions that nobody has seen before.
-And while that can be good advice, it’s not always practical.
 Learning how to take photos often starts by standing on the shoulders of giants who came before.
 And even though some of the most iconic scenes have been photographed millions of times, yours will still be special.
-That day you go to the grand canyon will have different conditions than any other day in history.
+That day you go to the grand canyon will be different from any other day in history.
 But most importantly, that amazing image you take of an iconic landscape will be yours.
 And there’s something really cool about that.

 If you’re shooting a distant building with a mountain landscape in the background, you’ll want to use a telephoto lens to make the mountains look bigger.
 If it’s a sweeping landscape with large leading lines, like the Grand Canyon, you’ll need a wide-angle lens to capture that majesty.
 And of course, if you’re bracketing the photos to create an HDR image, using a small aperture, or making a panorama, you’re going to need a good tripod.